Wigan Ukulele Club

 We run a series of six week beginner’s classes each year.
 These are free but attendance is limited.
 The classes last an hour each week, after the class, attendees are welcome to join in with the rest of that evening’s club night.

-Since 2016 we have enjoyed a club summer weekend in Llandudno.
-Over one hundred people attend each year.
-This includes club members, partners and friends from other local ukulele clubs.
-We fully occupy a hotel, hold a club night in their ball room, and usually have a charity collection busk on the Orme and the promenade, monies raised from these is donated to RNLI.
+In 2016, 17, 19 and 23 we enjoyed a club summer weekend in Llandudno.
+Around one hundred people attended each year, this included club members, partners and friends from other local ukulele clubs.
+We fully occupied a hotel, held a club night in their ball room, and had a charity collection busk on the Orme and the promenade, monies raised from these was donated to Llandudno RNLI.

 Paul Swift Club Chairman